What is an external audit?

 Roles and Responsibilities

-- Verify the accuracy of financial records to see whether there are any misstatements due to fraud, mistakes, or embezzlement in the company's records.
-As a result, it raises the reliability and authenticity of financial accounts, including those of the company.
+- Check the accuracy of financial records to spot any errors, fraud, or theft in the your business or company's documents.
+This helps improve the trustworthiness and authenticity of the financial accounts, including the company's.

 Limitations that’s follows with External Audit